c0D3M/DP/LeetCode/BFS and its variations.md

 Hello Everyone,

-BFS is a pretty standard algorithm but in some problem we have to teak it slightly to solve the problem.
+BFS is a pretty standard algorithm but in some problem we have to tweak it slightly to solve the problem.
 In this post I have summarized all the different variants.
 Please let me know in comments if anything is missed.
+In this post we will learn.
+- Standard BFS
+- 0-1 BFS
+- Multi-source BFS
+- BFS with Bitmasking
+- Bidirectional BFS

 ## Standard BFS